 For a company to be listed in our database, it must meet one of the two criteria sets listed below:

 - A company must have public exposure, AND

 - A company must have local presence1 in either Crimea or Palestine.

 - A company must be a private equity firm, AND

 - A private equity firm has invested in a private company which must have a local presence in either Crimea or Palestine.

 Additionally, the database has been expanded to identify publicly traded and privately held companies with at least a 20% stake2 in companies falling under either of the two criteria sets outlined above.
-These companies will be referred to as ‘Umbrella Companies’.
+These companies will be referred to as ‘Ultimate Companies’.

 A company traded on a stock market or that has outstanding corporate bonds.